joef551/camel-cql/readme.md

 [Cluster Bean](id:clusterbean) (org.metis.cassandra.ClusterBean)
 ----
-A cluster bean, in combination with supporting beans, is used for configuring an instance of a Cassandra Java driver, which is used to access a Cassandra cluster.
+A cluster bean, in combination with its supporting beans, is used for configuring an instance of a Cassandra Java driver, which is used to access a Cassandra cluster.
 Each client bean in the Spring context must be wired to a cluster bean.
 You can define any number of cluster beans; each used for accessing a different Cassandra cluster.

 ```xml
 <bean id="cluster1" class="org.metis.cassandra.ClusterBean">